garbados/couchdb/share/doc/src/api-basics.rst

 ranges.
 Read all about it in `RFC 2616`_.

 .. note::
-   Databases that have been created with CouchDB 1.0.2 or earlier will support range requests in |version|, but they are using a less-optimal algorithm.
-If you plan to make heavy use of this feature, make sure to compact your database with CouchDB |version| to take advantage of a better algorithm to find byte ranges.
+   Databases that have been created with Cloudant 1.0.2 or earlier will support range requests in |version|, but they are using a less-optimal algorithm.
+If you plan to make heavy use of this feature, make sure to compact your database with Cloudant |version| to take advantage of a better algorithm to find byte ranges.

 .. _RFC 2616: http://tools.ietf.org/html/rfc2616#section-14.27